 - ✓ To select an object to reshape it, click the object to display anchor points on the edges (the anchor points are hollow handles that you can select individually, as shown in Figure 1-3).
 You can drag the anchor points to reshape the object. - ✓ To select objects placed by a master page, Shift+ૠ+click or Ctrl+Shift+click, as with the Selection tool.
-The Direct Selection tool lets you easily select objects behind other objects and select items within groups. - ✓ To move a graphic within its frame, click inside the frame and drag the graphic. - ✓ To move a frame but leave the graphic in place, click an edge of the frame and drag it.
+The Direct Selection tool lets you easily select objects behind other objects and select items within groups. - ✓ To move a graphic within its frame, click inside the frame and drag the graphic.
+The new content grabber is also available when using the Direct

+- Selection tool, making it easier to select and move graphics in frames that are overlapped by others. - ✓ To move a frame but leave the graphic in place, click an edge of the frame and drag it.